brimdata/super/book/src/formats/sup.md

 A `time` value corresponds to 64-bit Unix epoch nanoseconds and thus not all possible RFC 3339 date/time strings are valid.
 In addition, nanosecond epoch times overflow on April 11, 2262.
-For the world of 2262, a new epoch can be created well in advance and the old time epoch and new time epoch can live side by side with the old using a named type for the new epoch time defined as the old `time` type.
-An app that requires more than 64 bits of timestamp precision can always use a typedef of a `bytes` type and do its own conversions to and from the corresponding `bytes` values.

 ##### 2.3.1 Strings